-Bus and metro routes connect to the centre.
+Bus and metro routes connect to the center.
 Cycling is possible, but the area is hilly, and there’s easy access to the motorway for cars.
 Public parking is limited.

 Poble Sec: for culture appreciation

-Butting up against Montjuïc and partially up the mountain is the barrio of Poble Sec, Raval’s next-door neighbour.
-This is a well-connected area thanks to the metro and car-friendly roads, and the area is great for jogging, museum visiting, events and outdoor activities.
+Butting up against Montjuïc and partially up the mountain is the barrio of Poble Sec, Raval’s next-door neighbor.
+This is a well-connected area thanks to the metro and car-friendly roads, and the area is great for jogging, museum visiting, events, and outdoor activities.

 There are now quite a few decent restaurants to be found, particularly the pincho joints in Carrer Blai and in the adjacent hipster area of San Antoni.
-It’s a quieter neighbourhood than most city centre barrios, with lots of green spaces.
+It’s a quieter neighborhood than most city center barrios in Barcelona, with lots of green spaces.

 A single district by the port with several distinct personalities, Montjuïc is a green oasis rising out of the sea and home to old fortifications and botanic gardens.
-At its feet, Sants is a popular residential neighbourhood.
+At its feet, Sants is a popular residential neighborhood in Barcelona.
 The extensive park and former Olympic sports facilities make this a great choice for those who love to exercise; Olympic Stadium often features fun events ranging from football to music.
-There’s a large shopping centre in a former bullfighting area, plus one of the longest shopping streets in Europe.
+There’s a large shopping center in a former bullfighting area, plus one of the longest shopping streets in Europe.
 Don’t look for a beach home here – the city’s busy container port takes up most of the space.
-It gets more residential the closer you get to the city centre.
+It gets more residential the closer you get to the city center.

 It’s possible to find apartments with two to four bedrooms averaging €900–1,500 per month and upward for nicer properties.
 Public transport tends to avoid Montjuïc hill, but Sants is well-connected by bus and metro.
 Narrow streets and little parking make cars more of a liability than an asset.